jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 * I add a comment

   .. code-block:: python
-    :lineno-start: 29
+    :lineno-start: 43
     :emphasize-lines: 2

     # NOTES
     # bool(-1) is True
+    # True is True
+    # True is an integer
+    # True is a boolean
     # True is NOT False
-    # True is NOT equal to False
-    # True is a boolean
     # bool(None) is False
+    # False is False
+    # False is an integer
+    # False is a boolean
     # False is NOT True
-    # False is NOT equal to True
-    # False is a boolean

 * I add an :ref:`assertion<what is an assertion?>` without bool_

   .. code-block:: python
-    :lineno-start: 24
+    :lineno-start: 38
     :emphasize-lines: 4

         def test_is_an_integer_falsy_or_truthy(self):